Our marriage story is proof that love can be restored and renewed after an affair

 It was not easy.
 It took a lot of time to slowly rebuild the trust.
 But we made it, and we look at each other almost daily now and say ‘we are so glad we are still together.’

 We are grandparents now.
-We get to grandparent together!
+And we get to grandparent together!

 There is a God who can redeem even the worst of situations.

-Yet, please hear me dear one, even if your marriage does not make it through this, there is still hope and restoration for you as a daughter of God.
+Yet, please hear me dear one, even if your marriage does not make it through this, there is still hope and restoration for you as a child of God.

 What if you both don’t know if you feel like making your marriage work?